MANAGE User Guide

 Overview

 MANAGE enables users to manage their content.
-User can manage videos that are being processed as well as those ready for distribution.
+Users can manage videos that are being processed as well as those ready for distribution.
 This tool offers a quick way to find the content in the system for the account and make metadata edits.

 Features